-Kentucky Derby Odds - Guide for betting on the 2024 Derby
+Kentucky Derby Odds - Guide for betting on the 2025 Derby

-Kentucky Derby Odds - Guide for betting on the 2024 Derby
+Kentucky Derby Odds - Guide for betting on the 2025 Derby

-Betting on the 2024 Kentucky Derby
+Betting on the 2025 Kentucky Derby

 As horses on The Derby Trail qualify and are scratched throughout prep races, Kentucky Derby horses and their odds fluctuate fairly frequently.
-For example, in 2022 the horse Rich Strike replaced Ethereal Road on the contenders list, after Ethereal Road was scratched from the running.
+For example, in 2022, the horse Rich Strike replaced Ethereal Road on the contenders list after Ethereal Road was scratched from the running.
 As an 80-1 longshot, Rich Strike then went on to win the Derby.

 Each year, about 500 horses are in contention for race day.
 Anything can happen in the time leading up to the Kentucky Derby.
 Live odds will shift a countless number of times, and horses will move up and down the list—even up until betting closes on Derby day.

-The official field and post positions will be announced on Saturday, April 27.
+The official field and post positions will be announced on Saturday, April 26.

 How Do You Bet on the Derby?